hemantkd/MultiEdit/README.md

 Simultaneously edit in more than one location in the editor

-If you've ever ran into a case where you wanted to quickly change variable names or multiple loop conditions - you can use *Multi Select Mode* to set virtual carets that all behave the same.
+If you've ever ran into a case where you wanted to quickly change variable names or multiple loop conditions - you can use *Multi Edit Mode* to set virtual carets that all behave the same.

 ![Multi Edit Mode](art/screenshot.png)